-It will be a long day accompanied by customs inspections, changes in temperature and the always vaguely disconcerting experience of passing through a cultural membrane.
+The day you arrive will be a long one, marked by customs inspections, changes in temperature and the always vaguely disconcerting feeling that you are passing through a cultural membrane.

-The only thing you should have to think about upon your arrival is kicking off your return to your second home with a margarita, your favorite tostada and one of those soft neon Mexican sunsets you’ve been missing.
+The only thing you should have to worry about the day of your arrival is kicking off your return to your second home with a margarita, your favorite tostada and one of those soft neon Mexican sunsets you’ve been missing.

 We like to include the occasional video of unique places to live in Mexico.
 Ventanas Mexico

 "How to Avoid Rental Listing Scams" - by the Federal Trade Commission.

 "How to Avoid Rental Scams on Craigslist - by Tough Nickel